LucasDueh/Blockchain-Logging-Framework/README.md

 ### Extract

 The output folder specified in the manifest, needs to be created manually.
-For instance,
+This means

 ```SET OUTPUT FOLDER "./output";```